 His works have been commissioned and performed by musical groups and soloists such as the Orquesta Nacional de España, Arditti Quartet, ensemble recherche, Ensemble InterContemporain, Ensemble Contrechamps, Grupo de Música Contemporãnea de Lisboa, Ensemble Inauthentica, Ensemble NeoArs Sonora, Ensemble Residencias, Grupo Enigma, Trío Arbós, Trio Kandinsky, Dúo Alberto Rosado-David Apellániz, Roberto Fabbriciani, Georges Pludermacher, Ann Unju Yi, Robert Huw Morgan, Lluïsa Espigolé, Plural Ensemble, Grup Instrumental de València, Kebyart Ensemble or Ensemble Sonido Extremo.

-Among his recent works are included his orchestral work Los incensarios (2018), commissioned by the Orquesta y Coro Nacionales de España, premiered by the Orquesta Nacional de España conducted by David Afkham at the Auditorio Nacional de Madrid in the 2018/2019 season, his saxophone quartet Parhelia (2018) commissioned and premiered by the Kebyart Ensemble at L'Auditori de Barcelona and his work for mezzo-soprano and ensemble Tão longe de mim -four songs about poems by Fernando Pessoa- (2019), commissioned by the Centro Nacional de Difusión Musical (CNDM) and premiered jointly in Portugal and Spain by the Grupo de Música Contemporãnea de Lisboa in the 2019/2020 season of the CNDM.
+Among his recent works are included his orchestral work Los incensarios (2018), commissioned by the Orquesta y Coro Nacionales de España, premiered by the Orquesta Nacional de España conducted by David Afkham at the Auditorio Nacional de Madrid, his saxophone quartet Parhelia (2018) commissioned and premiered by the Kebyart Ensemble at L'Auditori de Barcelona and his work for mezzo-soprano and ensemble Tão longe de mim -four songs about poems by Fernando Pessoa- (2019), commissioned by the Centro Nacional de Difusión Musical (CNDM) and premiered jointly in Portugal and Spain by the Grupo de Música Contemporãnea de Lisboa in the 2019/2020 season.

 The Verso label and the BBVA Foundation have released a portrait CD with a selection of his chamber works performed by clarinetist Carlos Gálvez Taroncher and Trío Arbós.